Ankle Fracture (Broken Ankle)

 Stable fractures may be treated with a protective and supportive splint and monitored for appropriate fracture healing.
 If they show signs of instability, then your surgeon may consider operative stabilisation.

 The anatomic reduction (restoring your bone alignment as close to pre-fracture as possible) is necessary to fix this essential weight-bearing joint’s normal anatomy.
 Poor post-fracture alignment can have significant implications for the development of tibiotalar joint arthritis and reduced function.

 You must be compliant with your doctor’s prescribed instructions because frequently, patients are in a removable cast boot.

 It is crucial only to perform the exercises prescribed by your Orthopaedic Surgeon or Physiotherapist.
-You should also wear your walking boot/cast and only apply as much weight-bearing as advised by your physiotherapist or surgeon.
+You should also wear your walking boot/cast and only apply as much weight-bearing as your physiotherapist or surgeon advised.

 Do your exercises frequently throughout the day.
 Multiple sessions of short duration are generally better than longer sessions done only once or twice.

 Can You Still Walk on a Fractured Ankle?

 It is best to avoid walking on any fracture limb until your fracture is assessed for stability.
 Until you seek a medical opinion, crutches and non-weight-bearing (NWB) status are recommended.

 How Long Does it Take to Heal a Fractured Ankle?

 Everyone is different, but those who follow their doctor and physiotherapist instruction usually recover quicker!

 All fractures typically take a minimum of 6-weeks for the bone to remould and become stable.
-Lower limb fractures that require full weight-bearing have additional load requirements, so 12-weeks usually is the minimum that an ankle fracture could be considered stable enough to jog, for example.
+Lower limb fractures requiring full weight-bearing have additional load requirements, so 12-weeks usually is the minimum for an ankle fracture to be considered stable enough to jog, for example.
 But, everyone’s fracture is different, and you really MUST follow your ankle surgeon specific advice.

 The following are general guidelines that are subject to surgeon modification.
 Everyone is different so please only follow the approach recommended explicitly by your surgeon.

 - You can typically remove your boot and begin to move your ankle up and down immediately after surgery to prevent ankle stiffness.